sleepingPotato17/FundForest-Community-Resource-and-Environmental-Impact-Tracking-System/README.md

 # 🌿FundForest
 ## _Community Resource and Environmental Impact Tracking System_
 <p align="justify">
-FundForest is a centralized platform designed to improve transparency, accountability, and efficiency in community projects and donation drives.
-It allows administrators, donors, and volunteers to monitor the flow of funds and resources in real time.
+FundForest is a centralized system designed to improve transparency, accountability, and efficiency in managing community projects and donation drives.

-This system addresses the common issue of mismanaged data, lack of tracking, and low public trust by replacing manual processes with a structured and reliable digital solution.
+Many organizations struggle with tracking where donations go, how resources are used, and whether aid reaches the intended beneficiaries.
+FundForest addresses this issue by replacing manual processes (such as spreadsheets and paper records) with a structured digital platform.

+The purpose of this system is to:

+Provide real-time tracking of funds and resources Ensure accurate and reliable data management
+Improve trust between donors, administrators, and beneficiaries Enable organizations to measure their impact effectively
 </p>

 ## 📁 Project Structure